DBAIWangGroup/nns_benchmark/algorithms/NonMetricSpaceLib/README.md

 ##Prerequisites:

-- A modern compiler that supports C++11, and G++ 4.7.
+- A modern compiler that supports `C++11` (e.g., `gcc 4.7` and above)
-- Boost (dev version).
+- The `boost` library (dev version) installed.
 - CMake (version 2.8 or over is needed).
 - Eigen (dev version version 3.0 or over is needed).
-- [Sample data](https://github.com/DBWangGroupUNSW/nns_benchmark/tree/master/data) (e.g., audio) is downloaded, including data points, query point.
+- [A sample data](https://github.com/DBWangGroupUNSW/nns_benchmark/tree/master/data) (e.g., audio) is downloaded, including data points, query point.
 Note that the input format is .txt and the ground truth results can be generated before evaluating.

 ##Compile (NonMetricSpaceLib/code)